zesk/build/docs/tools/tests.md

 ### `validateFileExtensionContents` - Check files for the existence of a string

-Search for file extensions and ensure that text is found in each file.
+Search for item extensions and ensure that text is found in each item.

 This can be run on any directory tree to test files in any application.